 What to Avoid at Aldi: Soda

-Of course Aldi wants to corner the market on soda.
+Of course Aldi wants to corner the market on soda, especially this time of year.
 It's a huge, profitable sector of the supermarket business, and Aldi is skilled at mimicking brand lines and labels.

-Aldi even carries a wide lineup of Coca-Cola products at prices about par with supermarkets, including Walmart.
-But proceed with caution in this area of the store: the knockoffs aren't great tasting.
+Aldi even carries a wide lineup of Coca-Cola products at prices about par with supermarkets, including Walmart (both had 2-liter bottles of Coke for $2.14).
+But proceed with caution in this area of the store: the knockoffs aren't great-tasting.
 And if you're leaning toward the brand-name Coke products, you'll likely do better, especially in the warmer months, at conventional supermarkets.
 Soda is heavily discounted and manufacturer coupons are typically flush in the summer.

 What to Avoid at Aldi: Deodorant